powellc/findhistory_me/README.md

   1. Backend data store
   2. Admin interface to input data
-  3. Lookup mising gis coordinates if we only have addresses
+  3. Lookup missing gis coordinates if we only have addresses
   4. Solr-backend for proximity queries
   5. Very basic front end to display artifacts relevant to the current location